CzerPDX/cs350-Algorithms-and-Complexity/README.md

 # Various PSU CS Classwork
 Author: Brooke Czerwinski

-This repository displays some of the programming coursework I completed while obtaining my CS degree at Portland State University.
-It holds projects that were too small for their own repo, but are good examples of C++, parallel programming, and more.
+This repository showcases some of the programming coursework I completed while obtaining my CS degree at Portland State University.
+It holds good examples of my C++ and parallel programming skills that were too small to justify their own repo.

 # Work Included in This Repository